-However, while timing the markets is not something we would ever recommend, we do advocate time in the markets, which we believe will, over time, recover from the current downturn.
-For us, it’s never a bad time to invest, so long as you have reviewed your current financial situation to ensure you will retain enough cash on hand for emergencies and have chosen the appropriate risk profile and timescale that suits your goals.
+However, while timing the markets is not something we would ever recommend, we do advocate time in the markets, which we believe will, over time, likely recover from a downturn.
+For us, it’s never a bad time to invest, and stay invested, so long as you have reviewed your current financial situation to ensure you will retain enough cash on hand for emergencies and have chosen the appropriate risk level and timescale that suits your goals.

-While it’s understandable that recent market volatility may seem like an exceptional, and worrying, period for clients, from historical perspective it’s not abnormal to see markets going through choppy periods like this.
-Inflationary pressures, coupled with a war in Ukraine, and an economy still recovering from the Covid pandemic lockdowns, are certainly difficult things for markets to contend with.
+While it’s understandable that recent market volatility may seem like an exceptional, and worrying period for clients, from an historical perspective it’s not abnormal to see markets going through choppy periods like this.

 As the global economy and markets ebb and flow, so the strategy of staying the course on your investment goals may reveal its benefits.
 In fact, the longer you invest, the less likely you are to lose money.
-It’s a chart we’ve referenced to in a previous blog but it’s worth repeating here.
-Looking at data from developed equity markets between 1971 and the end of 2021, the chances of suffering a loss went down over time.
+Below is a chart we’ve referenced in a previous blog, but it’s worth repeating here.
+Looking at data from developed equity markets between March 1972 and March 2023, the chances of suffering a loss went down over time.

 As shown below, no matter when you invested during this period, long-term investing dramatically increased your probability of avoiding losses.
 Although future market performance can never be guaranteed to play out the same way as it has in the past, as investors we can still gain a sense of longer-term perspective from this.
 Yes, big movements over one day, or even several months, might seem of big significance today but are more likely to appear as a blip when viewed over several years.

 Historical probability of loss decreases by holding equity longer (1972 – 2023)

 Source: Macrobond; MSCI World Equity Mid and MSCI Large Cap Total Return in GBP, 1 March 1972- 13 March 2023